UT Tyler Cashiers Office

 An eligible educational institution, such as The University of Texas at Tyler, that receives qualified tuition and related expenses on a student's behalf must furnish form 1098-T to the student.
 This statement will help you to determine whether you, or the person who may claim you as a dependent, may claim an income tax credit for the new Hope credit or Lifetime Learning credit.
 For information about these credits, see IRS Pub.
 970, Tax Benefits for Higher Education.

-The University will send a 1098-T form to students who incurred tuition and fee expenses billed within the calendar year.
+The University will send a 1098-T form to students who incurred tuition and fee expenses paid within the calendar year.
 Taxpayers are not required to include the form with their tax return.
-To help taxpayers determine qualified expenses eligible for the credit, a summary of tuition and fee charges and refunds made within the calendar year will be made available through the cashiers' office for a $5 fee.
+To help taxpayers determine qualified expenses eligible for the credit, a summary of tuition and fee charges and refunds made within the calendar year will be made available through the cashiers' office.
 This financial information should not be construed as tax advice.
 It is simply a summary of The University's financial records.
 Financial information will also be provided on the 1098T form (totals only).

 How can I receive my form electronically?

 Option 1: Log onto myUTTyler and go to Student Center.
 Under the Finances section, go to view 1098T and click the arrow to submit.
 You should be brought to a page that says that you have not given your consent to receive your form electronically.
 Click the Grant Consent button and follow the prompts.
 You will receive an email to your patriot email account when your form is available.